aaronparker/aaronparker.github.io/_posts/2015-04-07-folder-redirection-offline-files-appsense-datanow-35.md

 When installing the DataNow client, the user's data is synchronised locally to a DataNow folder – similar in approach to Dropbox or OneDrive.
 Here's three ways that I could aggregate my local folders (Documents, Desktop etc.) with the DataNow folder:

 * Leverage Windows 7 Libraries – include folders below the DataNow folder in the Documents, Music, Pictures and Videos Libraries.
 This will work, there's even methods of [scripting changes to the Libraries](http://windowslibrariespsh.codeplex.com/), but we miss out on important folders such as Favorites and the Desktop
 * Create Junction Points – create junction points for each of the user folders to folders in the DataNow folder.
 This will cover all user folders, but junction points aren't a very elegant solution
 * Use Folder Redirection delivered by AppSense Environment Manager (EM) – redirect each of the user folders into the DataNow folder

 The first two approaches are far from ideal whilst using Folder Redirection with EM holds the most promise, as Folder Redirection is arguably the easiest to implement and undo.
 At a high level, here's how this would work:

-  * The DataNow client creates a local folder for storing data - C:\Users\Aaron\DataNow
+* The DataNow client creates a local folder for storing data - `C:\Users\Aaron\DataNow`
-  * User folders are redirected to this location, for example, C:\Users\Aaron\Documents is redirected to C:\Users\Aaron\DataNow\Home\Documents.
+* User folders are redirected to this location, for example, `C:\Users\Aaron\Documents` is redirected to `C:\Users\Aaron\DataNow\Home\Documents`.
 While I'm still using folder redirection, this keeps the user folder local and avoids the latency in redirecting to the network
-  * The DataNow client keeps the local Documents folder (C:\Users\Aaron\DataNow\Home\Documents) in sync with my home drive (e.g. H:\Documents) and provide offline access with the ability to sync across the Internet
+* The DataNow client keeps the local Documents folder (`C:\Users\Aaron\DataNow\Home\Documents`) in sync with my home drive (e.g. `H:\Documents`) and provide offline access with the ability to sync across the Internet

 ## Appliance Configuration